userver-framework/userver/scripts/docs/en/userver/roadmap_and_changelog.md

 * Improved statistics for gRPC.
 * Vector versions of engine::io::Socket::SendAll were added and used to optimize CPU and memory consumption during HTTP response sends.
-* Simplified and optimized FdControl, resulting in less CPU and memory usage for sockets, pipes and TLS.

 ### Pre anounce (May-Jul 2022)
 * Fixed engine::io::TlsWrapper retries,